YinJC/uk-tex-faq/FAQ-fuzzy-type3.md

----
-layout: page
-title: The wrong type of fonts in PDF
+# The wrong type of fonts in PDF
----